b1ueshad0w/OCMonkey/README.md

 * __OCMonkey is totally irrelevant to your test target__
 You don't need to embed it into your app's source.
 OCMonkey can launch any app with a given bundleID.
 * __Support element-based actions__
 Element-based actions are very important for a Monkey tool.
-Coordinated-based actions are likely trigger no action on app.
-For example, clicking on app's blank area is not a valid action.
-Also, these actions are implemented with private API and executed more faster than using the original APIs.
+Coordinate-based actions are likely to have no effect on app.
+For example, clicking on app's blank area makes no sense.
+Besides, these element-based actions are implemented with private API and executed more faster than using the original APIs.

 ## Requirements